 If one of their drivers causes an accident, their employer is most likely financially liable for the cost of damages.
 However, it will be the insurance company that is responsible for paying the settlement or lawsuit award.

-For a free legal consultation with a truck accidents lawyer serving Accident, call (800) 630-9229
+For a free legal consultation with a truck accidents lawyer serving Anaheim, call (800) 630-9229

 Truck Accident Claims

 California law states you have two years to file a personal injury lawsuit against the responsible party, according to California Code of Civil Procedure (CCP) §335.1.
 You will need to send a notice of intent to sue, which will include:

 An Anaheim truck accident lawyer can draft the intent to sue letter for you to ensure you include all the needed information.
 You will need to send the notice letter before you can file a lawsuit.
 Your legal team at Ben Crump Law, PLLC can also investigate your case to find evidence that strengthens your claim.

 When it comes to your compensation amount, you should make sure to include all your losses.
 This may include the following:

 - Medical bills: Truck accidents can cause serious injuries.
 You can use all of your medical bills to come up with a sum for reimbursement from the liable party.
 However, you should also consider any upcoming medical expenses.
 You or your loved one may require years of therapy to regain ability, flexibility, strength, and more.

 - Property damage: Most truck accidents involve damage to a vehicle.
 You can add the cost to repair or replace your vehicle into your demand.
 Similarly, you can seek compensation for damages to your business, home, or another structure if the accident was with a building instead of a car.